7equinox/Hybrid-PSO-ACO-3D-Tool/README.md

 ### How to Use the Tool:

+The application interface is divided into a left panel (Initial Dataset) and a right panel (Simulation Results).
+The following steps guide a typical experimental workflow:

+1.  **Open Simulation Settings:**
-1. Launch the configuration modal by clicking the **"Modify Simulation"** gear icon.
+    *   Begin by clicking the **"Modify Simulation"** gear icon at the top right of the screen.
+This will open the main configuration modal.

-2. Select your desired **Optimization Algorithm** (PSO, ACO, or PSO-ACO).
+2.  **Select an Algorithm:**
+    *   Choose one of the three optimization algorithms to test: **PSO**, **ACO**, or the hybrid **PSO-ACO**.

+3.  **Choose a Vehicle:**
-3. Choose a **Vehicle Volume Capacity** from the dropdown menu.
-The application will then load a sample route and its associated data.
+    *   Select a **Vehicle Volume Capacity** from the dropdown menu.
+The application will immediately contact the server to load a valid, sample set of packages corresponding to that vehicle size.
+    *   Once loaded, the left panel will populate with the initial vehicle and package data.

-4.  **Configure the Dynamic Constraint.** Use the toggle switch to enable or disable the simulation of real-world disruptions.
+4.  **Configure the Dynamic Constraint:**
+    *   Use the toggle switch to **enable or disable** the dynamic constraint.
+When enabled, the simulation mimics a real-world disruption by randomly removing 10-20% of packages before optimization, forcing the algorithm to adapt.

+5.  **Run the Simulation:**
-5. Press the **"Simulate"** button to initiate the experiment.
-A loader will indicate that the process is running.
+    *   Press the **"Simulate"** button to begin the experiment.
+A loading indicator will appear.
+    *   **NEW:** The loader will now display real-time feedback from the backend, showing the current **generation number** of the running algorithm (e.g., "Generation 5 / 10").
+This provides a clear indication of progress during longer simulations.
+    *   You may cancel the process at any time using the "Cancel Simulation" button.

+6.  **Analyze the Results:**
-6. Upon completion, the right-hand panel will populate with the comprehensive results, detailing all scalability and operational efficiency metrics for the selected algorithm.
+    *   Upon completion, the right-hand panel will display the comprehensive outcome.
+This includes the final loaded vehicle statistics and a full breakdown of key performance metrics (Execution Time, Memory Usage, Volume Utilization, Relocation Count, etc.).

+7.  **NEW — Visualize the Solution:**
+    *   If the simulation produces a valid packing solution, a **"Visualize Packing"** button will appear next to the "Loading/Unloading Metrics" title.
+    *   Clicking this button will launch a new window containing a fully interactive 3D model of the packed vehicle.
+You can **rotate, pan, and zoom** to inspect the layout.
+    *   **Click on any package** within the 3D model to highlight it and display its detailed information (Product ID, Volume, Service Time, and Dimensions) in a convenient info panel.